Link Quality & Smart Hops β

 Node Hops Calculation β

-Controls how the hop count is calculated for the node list display (separate from Smart Hops):
+Controls how the hop count is determined for the node list display, map marker colors, and Messages node details (separate from Smart Hops):

 TIP

 Smart Hops always uses actual message hop counts regardless of this setting.
-The Node Hops Calculation setting only affects the hop count shown in the node list.
+The Node Hops Calculation setting only affects the hop count shown in the node list, map markers, and message node details.

 Data Sources β